24 Jul 2025

 What are skin care creams and lotions used for?

 Skin care creams and lotions are non-cosmetic moisturising treatment which is applied to the skin.
-Often they are prescribed by a person’s GP.
+Often, they are prescribed by a person’s GP, but they are also available without prescription.
 Skin care creams can also come in the form of ointments and gels and are used to manage dry skin conditions such as eczema or psoriasis where they are an important part of medical treatment.

 Sometimes they are used under bandages as a recognised treatment to control the itching of more severe eczema.

 Skin care creams and lotions may also be used to prevent and treat conditions such as pressure sores which are more common amongst people who are relatively immobile, or who have difficulty adjusting their position independently, and who therefore spend extended periods of time in bed or in a chair.
-Other uses include relieving symptoms such as dryness and soreness where a nasal cannula is used to supply oxygen.
 Applying skin care creams and lotions directly onto affected skin also reduces water loss by covering it in a protective film.

 What are the fire related risks of using skin care creams and lotions in a homecare setting?